TonyAssi/ImageRegression/README.md

             learning_rate=1e-4)

 ```
 The trainer will save the checkpoints in the output_dir location.
-The "model.safetensors" are the trained weights you'll use for inference (predicton).
+The model.safetensors are the trained weights you'll use for inference (predicton).

 ### Upload Model
 This function will upload your model to the 🤗 Hub, which will be useful for inference.